-A tyre which has been punctured should always be inspected (and repaired, where possible) by a specialist.
+A tyre which has been punctured should always be inspected (and repaired, where possible) as soon as possible by a specialist.

 When taking a tyre which has been repaired using this kit to be replaced, you must inform the specialist.